hyperledger/besu-docs/docs/public-networks/how-to/pre-merge-history-expiry.md

 ## Online pruning

 Online pruning allows you to prune the pre-merge blocks on a running Besu instance.
+It has the least downtime but may impact normal operations for lower spec users.
+Restart your
-Restart your Besu node and include the following option:
+Besu node and include the following option:

 ```bash